Maurice Cheeks: San Antonio Spurs (1989–1990)

 In the 1989 off-season the Philadelphia 76ers traded Maurice Cheeks, Chris Welp, and David Wingate to the San Antonio Spurs for Johnny Dawkins and Jay Vincent.
 At 33 years old, Cheeks was aging and in the twilight of his career but he still played well for the Spurs and averaged 10.9 points for his time in San Antonio.
 He played 50 games for the club and was the starting point guard.
-However he wasn't able to finish the 1989–90 season for the Spurs.
+However he was not able to finish the 1989–90 season for the Spurs as he was traded to the Knicks before the season ended.

 New York Knicks (1990–1991)

-On February 21, 1990 Cheeks was traded to the New York Knicks for Rod Strickland.
+On February 21, 1990, Cheeks was traded to the New York Knicks for Rod Strickland.
 Cheeks played the remainder of the season in New York, averaging 7.9 points in 31 games for the franchise.
 The Knicks went 45–37 that year and made the 1990 playoffs, however they lost in the second round 1–4 to the Detroit Pistons.
-The following year the Knicks made the playoffs and were swept by the Bulls in the first round.
+The following season, Cheeks played in 76 games, averaging 7.8 points per game and 5.7 assists per game, and the Knicks made the playoffs, but were swept by the Bulls in the first round.

 Atlanta Hawks (1991–1992)

-In the 1991 off-season the New York Knicks traded Maurice Cheeks to the Atlanta Hawks for Tim McCormick and a 1994 first round draft pick (which later became Charlie Ward).
+In the 1991 off-season the New York Knicks traded Cheeks to the Atlanta Hawks for Tim McCormick and a 1994 first round draft pick (which later became Charlie Ward).
 Cheeks' points average dropped drastically to 4.6 and he was no longer a starting calibre player.
 He became an unrestricted free agent in the 1992 off-season and did not re-sign with the Hawks.

-In the second-to-last game of the 1991–92 season, while playing for the Atlanta Hawks against the visiting New York Knicks, Cheeks picked off four steals to surpass longtime Philadelphia teammate Julius Erving for the ABA and NBA steals record of 2,272.
-In the same game, teammate Kevin Willis set the Atlanta Hawks season record for rebounds.
+In the second-to-last game of the 1991–92 season (April 15, 1992), while playing for the Hawks against the Knicks, Cheeks picked off four steals to surpass longtime Philadelphia teammate Julius Erving's steals record of 2,272 for combined ABA and NBA steals.

 New Jersey Nets (1992–1993)

-On January 7, 1993 the New Jersey Nets signed Cheeks as a free agent.
+On January 7, 1993, the New Jersey Nets signed Cheeks as a free agent.
 He averaged a career-low 3.6 points for the season and he only played 35 games for the franchise.
 The Nets reached the playoffs but lost in the first round 2–3 to the Cleveland Cavaliers.

-Retirement

 After the season ended Cheeks became a free agent but never played in the NBA again.
 At 36 years old he retired from the NBA.